ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

         config_dictionary.heliostat_data_mapping: heliostat_data_mapping,
     }

-Next, you can load the scenario and set up the distributed environment as in previous tutorials.
+Next, you can load the scenario and set up the distributed environment as in the previous tutorials.

 Setting up the Optimization
 ---------------------------
 Surface reconstruction in ``ARTIST`` is framed as an optimization problem.
+The goal is to reconstruct a heliostat surface whose simulated flux distribution matches the measured calibration data.
+To achieve this, we define:

-This involves defining a loss function to quantify the difference between the reconstructed surface and the calibration data, as well as regularizers to constrain the solution and ensure a physically plausible result.
+- a loss function to measure the difference between the simulated flux distribution of the reconstructed surface and the measured calibration data, as well as
+- regularizers that enforce physically meaningful surfaces, and
+- constraints that stabilize the optimization process.

 Loss Functions
 ^^^^^^^^^^^^^^

 In this tutorial we use the ``KLDivergenceLoss`` as the loss function.
-This loss measures how one probability distribution is different from a second, reference distribution.
-In this case, we consider the target flux density image as a discrete distribution and use this as our target.
-Alternatively, you could also use the ``PixelLoss`` which compares each pixel in the generated image individually.
+This loss measures the difference between two probability distributions.
+In our case, the measured flux density image used as the target is interpreted as a discrete probability distribution and serves as the reference distribution.
+Alternatively, you can use the ``PixelLoss`` which compares the simulated and measured flux images pixel-wise.

 .. code-block::